3rd party contributions - Saving for future generations Pt II

 However, if Martin makes a pension contribution to Maria’s plan of £4,000 per year, basic rate tax relief increases the contribution to £5,000.
 This is deducted from Maria’s adjusted net income and she is no longer in the trap.

 Pension contributions don’t need to stop when the member can no longer contribute for themselves.
-Clients who are still working but who have lifetime allowance or annual allowance issues may also want to consider the benefits of pensions for family members.
-This allows clients to pass money through the generations in a tax efficient way, without the need for trust planning.
+Individuals who are still working but who have lifetime allowance or annual allowance issues may also want to consider the benefits of pensions for family members.

 The information provided is based on our current understanding of the relevant legislation and regulations and may be subject to alteration as a result of changes in legislation or practice.
 Also it may not reflect the options available under a specific product which may not be as wide as legislations and regulations allow.